Cardi B Reacts to Backlash for Kulture's Lavish Birthday Gift

-Cardi B Reacts to Backlash After Giving Kulture a $150,000 Necklace for Her 3rd Birthday
+Cardi B Reacts to Backlash After Giving Kulture a Necklace Estimated at $150,000 for Her 3rd Birthday

 Cardi B and Offset Celebrate Daughter Kulture’s 3rd Birthday Wit…